POL - 01.04.3 Free Speech and Free Expression Policy

 5.2 University groups may distribute publications in open, outdoor spaces without advance approval.
-However, approval to distribute, as well as to sell publications, in any other location must be obtained from the Director of Business and Auxiliary Services in advance of the event where the material is to be distributed.
+However, approval to distribute, as well as to sell publications, in any other location must be obtained from the Director of Campus Enterprises in advance of the event where the material is to be distributed.

 5.3 General purpose bulletin boards may be used for informational purposes, for materials associated with student election campaigns, and for solicitation of charitable contributions and fundraising events.
 They may not be used for commercial purposes, except by University students, faculty, and staff for offering personal items, such as textbooks or bicycles for sale or for advertising individual services of students, faculty, and staff, such as babysitting or term paper typing for compensation.
 All notices are subject to removal at any time.

 5.4 In addition to being subject to those consequences associated with violations of this policy, as discussed below, persons responsible for damage to walls or other surfaces resulting from violation of these posting procedures shall pay the costs of repair, and may be subjected to criminal penalties under N.C.
 General Statute 14-132.